Horizon Cloud Service - next-gen Architecture

 Dynamic Environment Manager offers personalization and dynamic policy configuration for end-user desktops and applications.

-Now that you have come to the end of this chapter, you can return to the landing page and search or scroll to select your next chapter in one of the following sections:
+Now that you have come to the end of this design chapter on Horizon Cloud Service – next-gen, you can return to the landing page and use the tabs, search, or scroll to select your next chapter in one of the following sections:

 • Overview chapters provide understanding of business drivers, use cases, and service definitions.